-Since 2016, the District has successfully obtained WaterSMART grants to install the Riparian Pipeline for replacing open channel distribution system with a pipeline distribution system.
+Since 2016, the District has successfully obtained WaterSMART and Department of Water Resources grants to install the Riparian Pipeline for replacing open channel distribution system with a pipeline distribution system.
 The first phase of the project was completed in 2019 and the second is under construction in 2020.
+It is anticipated that phase 2 construction will be complete in the summer of 2021.
+This would complete the project.
 Prior to installation of the pipeline, approximately 5,750 acres within LTRID was served surface water though existing open the channels of the Tule River resulting in significant channel loss.
 The pipeline project relocated the distribution system from the Tule River channel to a pipeline distribution system and enhances in-lieu recharge for water that was previously lost to seepage.
 The project also expanded the District's ability to deliver surface water to lands that previously did not have direct access.
+With the completion of this project, nearly all of the lands within the District now have access to surface water.